IntegratedSalad/LocalChat/debug_notes.md

 **And, we don't have to link it with the libdns_sd.dylib, only *libSystem.B.dylib*** **libSystem.B.dylib has symbols found in dns_sd.h** When we look at otool -L /usr/bin/dns-sd, we can see that it has only one shared library - *libSystem.B.dylib*.
+When linked to libdns_sd.dylib, it somehow conflicted communication with the daemon.
+Now I know, why including dns_sd.h works - symbols are found in libSystem.B.dylib, which is automatically linked to my binary.